Flipping

 In finance, flipping is purchasing an asset to quickly resell (or "flip") it for profit.

-Within the real estate industry, the term is used by investors to describe the process of buying, rehabbing, and selling properties for profit.
+Within the real estate industry, the term is used by investors to describe the process of buying, rehabilitating, and selling properties for profit.
 In 2017, 207,088 houses or condos were flipped in the US, an 11-year high.
 That number represents 5.9 percent of all single-family properties sold during that year.

 Effects

 Bubbles

 A spate of flipping often creates an economic bubble which then bursts, such as during the Florida land boom of the 1920s.

 In the 2000s, relaxed federal borrowing standards (including subprime lending) allowed a borrower to purchase a home with little or no money down, which may have led directly to a boom in demand for houses.
 Because it was easy to borrow, many investors bought homes as property speculation with no intent to live in them.
 Since the demand outstripped the supply, prices rose, giving a short-term profit.
 This resulted in an inflationary spiral until the bubble burst in 2008 and borrowing standards became stricter, leaving the housing market to bottom out.